 - Head tilt / hands on hips.

 - Get together with some colleagues and brainstorm some ways in which you can improve your communication.
-For example, take five minutes and try to come up with as many alternatives for the phrase “good job” as you can.
+For example, take five minutes and come up with as many alternatives for the phrase “good job” as you can.
 Try and incorporate some of these phrases in your classes.